Are you thinking about getting a new puppy?

-Pet Cover is the only pet insurance where you pay $150 up front per condition per year – all other competitors you will pay the full veterinary bill up front.
+Pet Cover is a pet insurance company where you pay $150 up front per condition per year directly to The Dog Clinic, and we take care of the rest.
+Most competitors you will pay the full veterinary bill up front and receive your reimbursement.

 There is a 3 day waiting period for accident and injury, and 7 days for illness.
 Outside of these waiting periods, if your pup comes into the clinic with a condition (heaven forbid!), you only need to pay $150 out of pocket per condition, and we will cover the rest (and process the insurance claim for you!
 Phew!)

 Our nurse will fill out a Pet Cover 4 Weeks Free brochure for you with a policy number, start date and renewal date.

 A Pet Cover representative will call you with-in 48hrs of sign up, and about 3 weeks into your free policy, to see if you would like to continue with pet insurance and to discuss your options.